 While I recommend taking notes by hand, if you prefer, you may use a laptop or tablet to take notes or to engage in class activities only.
-Please do whatever is necessary to ensure that notifications, emails, and the like do not distract you.
-I may revisit or revise this policy as needed.

-We will be using computers and cell phones in class frequently, so plan to have your phone and laptop available; however, please do not communicate with one another during class via electronics unless specifically instructed to do so.
-TAs may need to communicate with one another during class via electronics; please do not mistake this for license to do the same.
+We will be using computers in class frequently, so plan to have your laptop available; however, please do not communicate with one another or anyone else during class via electronics unless specifically instructed to do so.
+TAs may need to communicate with one another during class via electronics; please do not mistake this for your license to do the same.